John T. Holmes

-John Thomas Holmes (born August 2, 1957) is a Canadian diplomat who served as ambassador to the Philippines, Turkey, Indonesia, and Jordan.
+John Thomas Holmes is a Canadian diplomat who served as ambassador to the Philippines, Turkey, Indonesia, and Jordan.
 Born in Ormstown, Quebec, and raised in Hemmingford, a village on the southern border, he was educated at Champlain Regional College in St. Lambert, Quebec and earned degrees in history and political science (1978) and law (1982) from McGill University in Montreal.
 Holmes is married to Carol Bujeau, a communications specialist and the author of Triple Sex and Other Tales of an Ambassador's Wife, a book about their life abroad.
 They have two children, Jordan and Kayla.

 Diplomatic career

 Holmes joined the then Department of External Affairs as a junior diplomat in Bridgetown, Barbados (1983 - 1987).
 On his return to Ottawa in 1987, Holmes worked in the Department's Legal Bureau on international human rights and humanitarian law issues.
 He led Canada's delegation to the United Nations committee drafting the Convention on the Rights of the Child, which was adopted in 1989 by the United Nations.

 After assignments in Accra, Ghana (1991 - 1993) and in Ottawa (1993 - 1996), Holmes was assigned to Canada's Permanent Mission to the United Nations as Counsellor [Legal Affairs], and he played a role in the elaboration of the Rome Statute of the International Criminal Court, which was established to prosecute those responsible for the crime of genocide, crimes against humanity, and war crimes.
 While in New York, Holmes played a role in drafting several international anti-terrorism conventions.
 In 2003, Holmes was appointed Canadian Ambassador to the Hashemite Kingdom of Jordan, and in 2005, he was appointed nonresident Ambassador to the Republic of Iraq, serving as Canada's first ambassador to Irag since 1991.
-Holmes was a member of the Canadian delegation helping to free Canadian hostages, Fadi Fadel, in 2004, and members of the Christian Peacemakers in 2006.
-In 2006, Holmes was appointed Canadian Ambassador to Indonesia with concurrent responsibility for Timor and Leste (now East Timor).
+Holmes was a member of the Canadian delegation helping to free Canadian hostages, Fadi Fadel, and members of the Christian Peacemakers in 2006.
+In 2006, Holmes was appointed Canadian Ambassador to Indonesia with concurrent responsibility for Timor Leste (previously East Timor).
 In 2009, Holmes became Canada's first Ambassador to the Association of Southeast Asian Nations (ASEAN).
 Returning to Ottawa, Holmes served as Director General of the Middle East and Maghreb Bureau of the Department of Foreign Affairs and International Trade.
 In this capacity, Holmes coordinated Canada's response to the Arab Spring.
 In 2011, Holmes was appointed Canadian Ambassador to the Republic of Turkey with concurrent responsibilities for Azerbaijan, Georgia, and Turkmenistan.